10 Key Qualities That Make a Good Real Estate Agent

 While clear, timely correspondence can make the transaction smoother.

-Here are the traits of a realtor who excels in strong communication:
+Here are the traits of a Realtor who excels in strong communication:

 1. Clarity and conciseness: They convey information in a straightforward manner — whether they’re explaining closing costs or local real estate market trends.